 The Hawk Conservancy’s birds were in great demand for TV and film work and Ashley travelled to film studios all over the country.
 Some of the work included a James Bond film, pop videos and several TV commercials.
 Ashley and his birds met Prince Charles and Princess Diana at an exhibition and many of the birds were featured on natural history programmes including David Attenborough’s The Life of Birds.

 In 1995, Reg was able to buy back the seven acres of land he’d sold to finance Weyhill Zoo.
-Sadly, Reg passed away that year but, as a tribute to him, Ashley and Hilary converted that land from arable farmland back into a beautiful chalk downland wildflower meadow where the spectacular Valley Of The Eagles display is flown today.
+Sadly, Reg passed away that year but, as a tribute to him, Ashley and Hilary converted that land from arable farmland back into a beautiful chalk downland wildflower meadow where the spectacular Masters of the Sky display is flown today.

 In the late 1990s and early 2000s, the Hawk Conservancy Trust won awards as both a visitor attraction and a conservation organisation.